inclusion-international/Wheely-Joystick-Mouse/README.md

 - Compatibility: Compatible with Windows, macOS, and Linux operating systems.
 - Range: Up to 10 meters wireless range.

-# Package Contents:
+# Material:
 - 2x Puck.js microcontrollers
-- 1x Analog joystick
+- 1x Super Glue
-- 1x Foot switch (button)
+- 1x Wire
-- 2x Device to mount microcontrollers to the Wheelchair
+- 2x 3D printed Device to mount microcontrollers to the Wheelchair

 The Wheely-Joystick-Mouse is the perfect solution to enhance the accessibility and independence of wheelchair users.
 With easy installation and user-friendly operation, users can effectively control their computers without additional assistance.